DynamoDS/DynamoPrimer/10_Packages/10-5_Zero-Touch.md

 ![Exercise](images/10-5/Exercise/AForge- 00.png)
 > 1. Last, change the both_sides input to false and we get an extrusion in one direction.
 Dip this baby in resin and you've got yourself one super nerdy table.

-This is a basic example, but the concepts outlined here are transferrable to exciting real-world applications.
+These are basic examples, but the concepts outlined here are transferable to exciting real-world applications.
 Computer vision can be used for a whole host of processes.
 To name a few: barcode readers, perspective matching, [projection mapping](https://www.youtube.com/watch?v=XSR0Xady02o), and [augmented reality](http://aforgenet.com/aforge/articles/gratf_ar/).
 For more advanced topics with AForge related to this exercise, have a read-through [this article](http://aforgenet.com/articles/shape_checker/).